LadybirdBrowser/ladybird/Documentation/HelixConfiguration.md

 # Helix Configuration
 Helix comes with support for `clangd` and `clang-format` out of the box!
-However, a small bit of configuration is needed for it to work correctly with SerenityOS.
+However, a small bit of configuration is needed for it to work correctly with Ladybird.

 The following `.clangd` should be placed in the project root:
 ```yaml